 Providing Divorce Mediation Services Throughout California

-Divorce Mediation California Cost 2025 | Save $35k+
+Divorce Mediation California Cost 2026 | Save $35k+

 Dina Haddad

-Founder Attorney-Mediator and California's Top-rated Super Lawyer
+Founder Attorney-Mediator and California's Top-Rated Super Lawyer

 How much does a divorce mediation cost in California

+On the other hand, divorce mediation is far cheaper than divorce litigation and collaborative practice.
 In California, couples on average pay $5,000-$15,000 for divorce mediation, which is about 10-25% of the cost of litigating with attorneys.
 Nationally, (in the US) the cost of divorce mediation is typically $2,500.00 – $7,500.

 But the point is that California divorce mediation costs can vary depending upon complexity of your agreements, mediator style and structure, geographical location, mediation format (in-person/online) and whether you have children (given you have two more topics: child custody and child support).

-In this DIVORCE MEDIATION CALIFORNIA COST guide, we will discuss different fees structures mediators use, factors that increase/decrease mediation costs, and additional costs (if outside experts get involved), and some tips so that you can not only save costs but also make well-informed decisions when it comes to divorce expenses.
+In this ‘divorce mediation California cost guide’ we will discuss different fees structures mediators use, factors that increase/decrease mediation costs, and additional costs (if outside experts get involved), and some tips so that you can not only save costs but also make well-informed decisions when it comes to divorce expenses.

 How Much Does a Divorce Mediator Cost in California?